sigillabs/mobidex/README.md

 2. Fill in the template
 3. Click submit

-You can also run the issue by the telegram [telegram](https://t.me/mobidex) before creating an issue.
+You can also run the issue by the [telegram](https://t.me/mobidex) group before creating an issue.

 ### Development